 Each member of the Audit Committee is independent of the Company and its management, as required of audit committee members by the National Association of Securities Dealers listing standards.
-In June 2000 the Audit Committee adopted and the Board approved a written charter, a copy of which is included with this proxy statement.
+In June 2000, the Audit Committee adopted and the Board approved a written charter.
 The charter specifies the scope of the Audit Committee's responsibilities and how it carriers out those responsibilities.

 The Audit Committee has reviewed and discussed the Company's quarterly and annual audited financial statements with management and with Arthur Andersen LLP, the Company's independent public accountants.
 The Company has also discussed with Arthur Andersen LLP the matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees, as amended, by the Auditing Standards Board of the American Institute of Certified Public Accountants.
 The Audit Committee has also received from Arthur Andersen LLP the written disclosures required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, by the Independence Standards Board, regarding their independence.
-The Audit Committee has discussed with Arthur Andersen LLP their independence and considered whether the provision of non-audit services referred to under "Independent Public Accountants" on page 14 is compatible with maintaining their independence.
-Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the December 31, 2000 audited financial statements be included in the Company's Annual Report on Form 10-K for 2000.
+The Audit Committee has discussed with Arthur Andersen LLP their independence and considered whether the provision of non-audit services referred to under "Independent Public Accountants" on page 19 is compatible with maintaining their independence.
+Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the December 31, 2001 audited financial statements be included in the Company's Annual Report on Form 10-K for 2001.